 The common attachments filter uses best effort true-typing to detect the file type regardless of the filename extension.
 If true-typing fails or isn't supported for the specified file type, then simple extension matching is used.

 - When these file types are found: When files are detected by the common attachments filter, you can choose to Reject the message with a non-delivery report (NDR) or Quarantine the message.

 Zero-hour auto purge (ZAP) for malware: ZAP for malware quarantines messages that are found to contain malware after they've been delivered to Exchange Online mailboxes.
 By default, ZAP for malware is turned on, and we recommend that you leave it on.

 Quarantine policy: Select the quarantine policy that applies to messages that are quarantined as malware.
 Quarantine policies define what users are able to do to quarantined messages, and whether users receive quarantine notifications.
 By default, recipients don't receive notifications for messages that were quarantined as malware.
-For more information, see Quarantine policies.
+For more information, see Anatomy of a quarantine policy.

 Admin notifications: You can specify an additional recipient (an admin) to receive notifications for malware detected in messages from internal or external senders.
 You can customize the From address, subject, and message text for internal and external notifications.

 Admin notifications are sent only for attachments that are classified as malware.